A Benchmark of Causal vs. Correlation AI for Predictive Maintenance: Dataset and Experimental Design

 \subsection{Target Definition and Rationale}

-For this analysis, we focus exclusively on \textit{deterministic failures}---those failure modes that can theoretically be predicted from sensor measurements and operating conditions.
-Specifically, our prediction target combines Tool Wear Failure, Heat Dissipation Failure, Power Failure, and Overstrain Failure, while explicitly excluding Random Failure events. \textit{Random failures} are defined in the dataset as having a fixed 0.1\% probability of occurrence \emph{regardless of process parameters}---they are statistically independent of all sensor readings and represent truly unpredictable component failures (only 5 instances in 10,000 data points).
-This exclusion reflects a fundamental principle: predictive models should be evaluated on phenomena they can reasonably be expected to predict.
-Including random failures would unfairly penalize model performance on events that contain no predictive signal by design.
+For this analysis, we focus exclusively on \textit{predictable failures}---those failure modes that can theoretically be predicted from sensor measurements and operating conditions.
+Specifically, our prediction target combines Tool Wear Failure, Heat Dissipation Failure, Power Failure, and Overstrain Failure, while explicitly excluding Random Failure events. \textit{Random failures} are defined in the dataset as having a fixed 0.1\% probability of occurrence \emph{regardless of process parameters}.
+They are statistically independent of all sensor readings and represent truly unpredictable noise (only 19 instances in 10,000 data points).
+It is worth noting that while TWF is not excluded, it is largely nondeterministic.
+In fact, the data generation process of TWF contains an irreducible stochastic component.
+Readers may refer to \cite{matzka2020explainable} or Section \ref{subsubsec:failure_attribution} for more details.

-After applying this filter, our dataset contains 9,995 total observations.
-We employ a stratified 80-20 train-test split, preserving the class distribution in both sets.
-The test set comprises 2,000 machines, of which 66 experience deterministic failures---a failure rate of 3.3\%.
+After applying this filter, our dataset contains 9,981 total observations.
+We employ a stratified 80-20 train-test split that preserves the class distribution in both sets.
+The test set comprises 2,000 machines among which 66 experience deterministic failures (3.3\% failure rate).
 This severe class imbalance poses significant challenges for standard machine learning approaches and underscores why accuracy-based metrics are inappropriate for evaluation.

 \begin{itemize} \tightlist

 \item \textbf{Size}: 10,000 machines with sensor readings\\

 \item \textbf{Features}: Air temperature, process temperature, rotational speed, torque, tool wear, machine type (L/M/H)\\